Aliases for LAMA2 Gene

 GeneCards Summary for LAMA2 Gene

-LAMA2 (Laminin, Alpha 2) is a Protein Coding gene.
-Diseases associated with LAMA2 include lama2-related muscular dystrophy and congenital muscular dystrophy type 1a.
-Among its related pathways are PI3K-Akt signaling pathway and Pathways in cancer.
+LAMA2 (Laminin Subunit Alpha 2) is a Protein Coding gene.
+Diseases associated with LAMA2 include muscular dystrophy, congenital merosin-deficient and congenital muscular dystrophy type 1a.
+Among its related pathways are Amoebiasis and Hypertrophic cardiomyopathy (HCM).
 GO annotations related to this gene include receptor binding and structural molecule activity.
 An important paralog of this gene is LAMC2.

 UniProtKB/Swiss-Prot for LAMA2 Gene